-Angelina Jolie Reportedly Leaving The Country Amid Brad Pitt Custody Battle?
+Angelina Jolie Is Reportedly Leaving The Country Amid Brad Pitt Custody Battle?

 Since parting ways months ago, Angelina Jolie and Brad Pitt have unloaded their home in New Orleans and put their French estate, Chateau Miraval, up for sale.
 As fans of the former couple may recall, Angelina Jolie and the actor tied the knot at Chateau Miraval in August 2014 with their children at their sides.

-Throughout their marriage, Angelina Jolie and Brad Pitt spent time at a number of different homes in a number of different countries, but just prior to their split, they were living at their Los Feliz home in Los Angeles with their children.
+Throughout their marriage, Angelina Jolie and Brad Pitt spent time at a number of different homes in a number of different counties, but just prior to their split, they were living at their Los Feliz home in Los Angeles with their children.

 Although the former couple shares several homes, including a place in New York City, Angelina Jolie’s home in Cambodia is her own.